-Module 6, Practical English II: Focus on Language Production, is typically taken in the fifth semester, and consists of a course in Oral Communication and one in Writing Skills.
-The writing course builds upon the concepts covered in the earlier grammar course, including clarity and focus in longer written works.
-Topics covered include various essay styles, development of an argument in English, and research and citation of sources.
+Module 3, in students' second fall term, centers around the course Writing Skills.
+This writing course builds upon the concepts covered in the earlier grammar course, including clarity and focus in longer written works.
+Topics covered include various essay formats, developing a natural-sounding academic writing style and development of an argument in English.
 We focus on the ways in which typical English academic writing differs from that in German, and give ample practice as well in editing and evaluating one’s own work and the work of others.
-In Oral Communication, students have the choice of a variety of different topics designed to practice their active oral reception and production.
-Sections in the past have included topics such as Presentation Skills, Classroom Communication, and Debate, as well as an annual theatrical production in conjunction with our Theater in English group.
-Module 6 culminates in a writing portfolio consisting of one or more writing samples from the Writing Skills course.

-In addition to these two practical English modules, students take part in the course Translation, the practical portion of Module 4: TEFL, Transfer and Mediation.
+Translation, in the fourth semester, turns its focus on the idiomatic use of English.
 This course offers practice in German-to-English translation and its role in the English classroom, focusing on issues of information transfer, compensation, and equivalency between the two languages.